 GameStop operates most of its stores in the US, where the company generates about 70% of its sales.
 It also maintains a healthy footprint in Europe (which accounts for 18% of revenue) and has an extended reach into Australia and Canada, which together bring in 12%.

 Despite the gloomy selling forecast for retailers during the past few years, GameStop has logged its greatest revenue increases during the recession and beyond.
 It's seeing the largest gains among used video game products as the company lures more frugal customers who want to stay in the game even with tighter budgets.
-For used items, revenue rose from 23% of 2009 revenue to 27% in 2013.
 More consumers are turning to existing video game products, rather than new, due to their availability and cost-effectiveness.
 That bodes well for GameStop, because used game products (with their higher gross margins) is the company's most profitable segment.
 However, GameStop is facing new competition from Wal-Mart Stores, which in 2014 announced that it will begin allowing customers to trade in used video games for store credit at most of its stores.
 (Best Buy and Target also buy used video games from customers.)

+The company's goal is to continue to be the world's leading seller of video game products and to expand its computer and smart phone retail businesses.
 To maintain its foothold in new and used gaming, GameStop continues to target hardcore gamers, as well as those niche customers who purchase games as gifts during the holidays.
+GameStop subsidiary Kongregate, a gaming site launched for social play that attracts some 10 million users a month, has expanded its presence by releasing free-to-play mobile games.

 GameStop had focused on expanding its operations in the US and overseas, with most of its recent sales growth coming from outside the US.
 To its benefit, its business in Europe has helped to offset sales declines in the US related to decreased demand.